 The latest CD, 'Gan Canny' was released on 9th June 2012.
 The sleeve notes give a history of the races.

-Click on the CD pictures to the left for more information on each one, including review comment.
-They are available from me (Paypal or cheque, see below) or Amazon UK.
+Click on the CD pictures to the left for more information on each one, including review comment and sound-bites.
+I've got quite a few song excerpts on YouTube also.
+The CDs are available from me (Paypal or cheque, see below) or Amazon UK.
 There are no duplicated tracks - the small number of songs recorded more than once are contrasting versions with fresh ideas in the accompaniments.

 Click on the headings below for more information on the various topics.
 Click on 'Blaydon and Winlaton History' to access the sub-menu of essays on the history of Blaydon Races, Crowley's Crew, The Lead Road, Old Blaydon, The 'bad lads school', The Spike, Blaydon Burn and more.